Updated: Jun 28

 What follows are my steps to help keep the focus on the wine and keep things fun.
 Hope you’ll enjoy - and if you don’t - throw it all out the window and do what makes YOU happy.
 That’s what this post is all about.

 Open the bottle: smell the cork to make sure the bottle hasn’t gone bad.
-If the bottle is corked (bad), you’d notice an acidic smell.
+If the bottle is corked (oxygen has seeped passed the cork's barriers), you’d notice an acidic smell.
 If you’re bottle is good, pour the wine into your glass.

-Smells: inhale the aromas of the wine if you like, if not, go straight to tasting.
+Smells: Stick your nose deep in the glass and inhale the aromas of the wine.
+If that's not your thing, go straight to tasting.

-The whole point of this is to encourage you not to overthink wine.
-It shouldn’t be a chore, which is the tragedy I started experiencing last week with my overly detailed approach to tasting.
-So for me, I’m making these changes.
-The point is to do what makes YOU feel best and make that how you approach this joyful thing we call drinking wine.
+But don't overthink wine.
+It shouldn’t be a chore, which is the tragedy I started experiencing with my overly detailed approach to tasting.
+Do what makes YOU feel best and make that how you approach this joyful thing we call drinking wine.

 You don’t have to follow any set of rules to enjoy wine, just do what makes you happy.
 We’ll cheers to that!